KhaliqueN/DynamicPSN/README.md

 bin/ contains the dcount binary file that is used to compute dynamic graphlet degree vector matrix

-docs/ contains documentation for DynaP (docs/index.html contains the main documentation file)
+docs/ contains documentation for our software (docs/index.html contains the main documentation file)

 examples/ contains example annotation files